vinted/kafka-elasticsearch-tool/README.md

 ## Logging

 Logging is controlled by the [logback](http://logback.qos.ch/) library.
+Logger logs to `System.err`.
-The output layout is JSON (you can query it with `jq` or collect logs with logstash or beats).
+The output layout is JSON (you can query it with `jq` or collect logs with logstash).
 Default logging level is `INFO`.
 When executed as a binary, i.e. `./ket OPERATION`, then logging levels are controlled by an environment variable called: `ROOT_LOGGER_LEVEL`, e.g. `ROOT_LOGGER_LEVEL=WARN ./ket operation -f config.json`
 Acceptable values of the `ROOT_LOGGER_LEVEL` are: `TRACE`, `DEBUG`, `INFO`, `WARN`, `ERROR`, `FATAL`.